akshat-sriv/Pic16A_Final_Project/README.md

 Depth (mm).

-\4.
-Instructions on how to install the package requirements: To run our jupyter notebook file,
+4. Instructions on how to install the package requirements: To run our jupyter notebook file,

-make sure to run all the code cells and download the palmer\_penguins.csv file from our Gitbhub
+make sure to run all the code cells and download the palmer_penguins.csv file from our Gitbhub

 Repo or the Project Specification link(in References and Acknowledgements) to the same file

 directory as this .ipynb file.
 Also accompanying this notebook is the

-final\_project\_custom\_class.py file, which can also be found on the GitHub link and needs to be
+final_project_custom_class.py file, which can also be found on the GitHub link and needs to be

 downloaded to the same file directory as this file for the code to run.
 Nothing else is needed to

 run our files.

-\5.
-Detailed description of the demo file:
+5. Detailed description of the demo file:

 This demo file is roughly divided into the following sections.